arcalot/.github/profile/README.md

 # Documentation

-We work hard to bring the documentation to the user, meaning that you should fine a lot of relevant documentation in the context of what you may be working on via readme files, be it the engine, the SDK, a plugin, a workflow, or a sub-component.
-Exhaustive documentation, developer guides, and getting started info will always be located in the [arcalot.io](https://arcalot.io) pages.
+We work hard to bring the documentation to the user, meaning that you should find a lot of relevant documentation in the context of what you may be working on via readme files, be it the engine, the SDK, a plugin, a workflow, or a sub-component.
+Comprehensive documentation, developer references, and quickstart guides will always be located in the [arcalot.io](https://arcalot.io) pages.

 # Community